ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Stenosis.md

 		- Pulmonary arteriolar constriction --> **second stenosis**
 		- interstitial edema in walls of small pulmonary vessels
 		- organic obliterative changes in pulmonary vascular bed
+# Symptoms
+- rheumatic carditis --> symptoms of MS --> ~2 decades
+- mostly disability in 4th decade of life
+- MS became seriously symptomatic, the disease progressed inexorably to death within 2–5 years.
+- if orifice large to maintain flow with mild elevation of LA pressure --> high pressure causes dyspnea and cough --> precipitate by
+	- sudden changes in the heart rate,
+	- volume status, or CO,
+	- as, for example, with severe exertion,
+	- excitement,
+	- fever,
+	- severe anemia,
+	- paroxysmal AF and other tachycardias,
+	- sexual intercourse,
+	- pregnancy, and
+	- thyrotoxicosis
+- with progressive --> lesser degrees of stress precipitate dyspnea, the patient becomes limited in daily activities, and orthopnea and paroxysmal nocturnal dyspnea develop
+- persistent AF --> accelerated rate of symptoms progre